 The Giant Panda exhibit is home to Mei Xiang and Tian Tian.
 These two giant pandas are part of the Giant Panda Cooperative Research and Breeding Agreement between the Smithsonian Zoo and China’s Wildlife Conservation Association.
 The pandas can be seen online with a webcam.

 Kids’ Farm offers barnyard animals such as cows, goats and alpacas.
 The area also has a Pizza Garden to teach children about gardening.
-NOTE: Because of a reduced Federal budget, this area is slated to close during the summer of 2011.
-Notice of the closing should be on the website.

 The Washington DC Zoo holds special events throughout the year such as Brew at the Zoo and Rock ‘n’ Roar.
 Announcements of these can be found on their website and through their newsletter.